 End the Gas Utility Blank Check

-The Maryland legislature is considering a proposal to update the STRIDE program to ensure gas infrastructure spending prioritizes safety and is cost effective.
+The Maryland legislature should update the STRIDE program to ensure gas infrastructure spending prioritizes safety and is cost effective.

 staff | Used by permission